-28. Add in some fat-burning herbs
+20. Add in some fat-burning herbs

-30. Do a cleanse or detox
+21. Do a cleanse or detox

-31. Make a better breakfast
+22. Make a better breakfast

 Start your day on the right foot and fuel your body with a hearty breakfast.
 It’ll give you energy in those first few hours you’re awake.
 Plus, since breakfast is the first meal of the day, you’ll have all day to burn those calories.
-Tired of the same old eggs and toast?
-Try some of these delicious breakfast recipes.

-33. Don’t drink your calories
+23. Don’t drink your calories